Cyanothamnus coerulescens: Description

 Cyanothamnus coerulescens is an erect shrub that grows to a height of 0.2-0.6 m with branchlets that are warty glandular.
 The leaves are usually simple, (sometimes with three lobes), more or less cylindrical in shape to narrow oblong or elliptic, 5-10 mm long and 0.5-1.5 mm wide.
 The flowers are bright blue, lilac-coloured or white and are arranged singly in leaf axils or in dense, leafy spikes on the end of the branches.
 Each flower has a pedicel 2-5 mm long.
 The four sepals are triangular to broadly egg-shaped, 1.5-7 mm long with their bases overlapping.
 The four petals are more or less egg-shaped with a small, pointed tip, 3-9 mm long with their bases overlapping.
 The eight stamens and the style are slightly hairy.
 Flowering mostly occurs from August to November and the fruit are 3-4 mm long with the petals remaining on the end.

 Taxonomy and naming

-Blue boronia was first formally described in 1854 by Ferdinand von Mueller and the description was published in Transactions of the Philosophical Society of Victoria.
+Blue boronia was first formally described in 1854 by Ferdinand von Mueller who gave it the name Boronia coerulescens in Transactions of the Philosophical Society of Victoria.
 In a 2013 paper in the journal Taxon, Marco Duretto and others changed the name to Cyanothamnus bussellianus on the basis of cladistic analysis.
 The specific epithet (coerulescens) is a Latin word caeruleus meaning "sky blue" with the ending -escens signifying "beginning of" or "becoming".

 In 2019, Paul Graham Wilson described three subspecies in the journal Nuytsia.
 The names have subsequently been changed to reflect the change in the genus name: